oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/exploration/exploration.md

 8. Key in the **Kubernetes Cluster Name** value obtained from the Terraform Values Frame.
     ![kubernetes-cluster-name](images/kubernetes-cluster-name.png)

-9. You should be able to see the all the widgets displaying the values specific to your OKE Cluster.
+9. You should be able to see the all the widgets displaying the data specific to your OKE Cluster.
      ![cluster-specific-view](images/cluster-specific-view.png)

 ## Task 2: Overview of Widgets